-Sport Science and Sports Medicine
+Sport Science and Medicine

-Cricket Australia’s Sport Science Sport Medicine (SSSM) Unit is administered from the Bupa National Cricket Centre in Brisbane.
-The SSSM unit includes all doctors, physiotherapists, strength & conditioners, dietitians, psychologists, biomechanistics and sports scientists.
-It operates to provide Australian Cricket with the highest level of sports science and sports medicine services and a competitive advantage on the world stage.
-The State and Territory Cricket Associations and the Australian academic sector are key partners in the sport science sport medicine program.
-Major focus areas are outlined below.
+Cricket Australia’s Sport Science Sport Medicine (SSSM) Unit is based at the Bupa National Cricket Centre (BNCC) in Brisbane.
+The SSSM unit headed by Cricket Australia’s SSSM manager and includes sports doctors, sports physiotherapists, strength & conditioners, sports dietitians, sports psychologists, biomechanists and sports scientists.
+It operates to ensure the highest level of SSSM services are delivered across Australian Cricket.

 The aim is to deliver one of Cricket Australia’s key goals, of being the number one team in world cricket, in both the male and female programs by helping with players’ physical and mental preparation, reducing injury rates; and driving cutting edge cricket specific research.
 The State and Territory Cricket Associations and the Australian academic sector are key partners in the SSSM program.